vggls/Evaluating_Grad_Cam_alg_on_X_rays/README.md

 This repo consists of the following :

-- ntbk.ipynb : the project's Colab notebook
+- project_ntbk.ipynb : the project's Colab notebook
 - article.pdf : detailed presentation of all experiments and the required theory in the form of an article
 - presentation.pdf : a short presentation of the article
 - files : folder that contains training loss and recall history for the experiment models along with the MoRF perturbations per model